 Hello, Dear Ones, this is Alice.
 I Am of the Stars.

 Figures for Population Decline Because of the HIV Pandemic in the United States

-I’ve crunched some numbers and come up with some figures for population decline because of the HIV pandemic here in the United States over the next 10 years.
-I’ll put the figures in the blog, and I thought I’d also put them in the video for my youtube viewers.
+I have crunched some numbers and come up with some figures for population decline because of the HIV pandemic here in the United States over the next 10 years.
+I will put the figures in the blog, and I thought I’d also put them in the video for my youtube viewers.

 Some of the data that I really need … such as the 2016 births and deaths in the United States … are just not available right now.
 But I do have paired data for births and deaths in the United States as of 2014.

 There were 2.626 million deaths in the United States in 2014, as compared to 3.986 million births in the United States then.
 That would be a 0.8% population growth in the United States in 2014 (a little less than 1%).